douglasgreen/software-development/standards/overview.md

 # Overview

 I'm writing standards documents.

-Here's the prompts I use:
+Here's the prompts I used.
+See [my main prompt](prompt.md) for the best new version.

-## General
+## Technology stack

 Write a brief system prompt that tells a chatbot about my technology stack.
 The purpose is to use different chatbots on different apps and get similar, consistent results that follow general principles of web responsiveness, usability, and accessibility.